maxwilkinsontech/Warwick-CATulator/readme.md

 #### Implementation

-I maden this website using the Python web framework Django.
+I made this website using the Python web framework Django.
 I have made several other sites using Django and love everything about it.
 An overview of the concepts/tech I used on this project are:
 - OAuth: Integrate SSO with Warwick's Tabula.
 Access Keys obtained for each user which are they used to make requests to the Tabula API on the user's behalf.
 - REST APIs: Using the Tabula REST API to get a user's course data.
 This is then parsed and saved to the database.
 - Web Scraping: To get the infomation about each module (assessment groups, assessments, weights, cats e.t.c).
 Over 6000 modules logged in my database, spanning 4 academic years.